-In some instances students are selected for a process called verification where the Department of Education asks the Office of Student Financial Services to double check the information a student provided on their FAFSA.
+In some instances students are selected for a process called verification where the Department of Education asks the Office of Financial Aid to double check the information a student provided on their FAFSA.
 As a graduate student this process will only occur if you are selected and are interested in the Federal Work Study Program.
-If you receive an email from the Office of Student Financial Services regarding verification here are a few things to remember:
+If you receive an email from the Office of Financial Aid regarding verification here are a few things to remember:

-- 1. Respond to all requests in a timely fashion as verification must occur prior to your financial aid funds being applied to your billing statements. - 2.Please make a copy of all the documents you are being asked to submit or ask your Financial Aid Specialist to make a copy so you can have your originals back. - 3.
+1. Respond to all requests in a timely fashion

+as verification must occur prior to your financial aid funds being applied to your account with the Business Office.

+- Please make a copy of all the documents you are being asked to submit or ask your Financial Aid Specialist to make a copy so you can have your originals back. - 3.
 Ask questions if you are unsure what documents are required. - 4.
 Continue to attend your course(s) unless instructed otherwise.